-He referred to God by the name Ahura Mazda who was a supreme, wise, and benevolent god, and creator of the material and spiritual world) and his dualistic view of good and evil (15).
-Zoroaster believed that the human person’s goal was to search for asa (truth) and avoid druj (ignorance and lies).
-He also believed in a cosmic battle between Ahura Mazda and Angra Mainyu, Ahura’s evil opponent, and that human beings were able to take sides in this war.
-Thus, there was an emphasis on the human person’s volition and moral responsibility to choose between good (Ahura Mazda) and evil (Angra Mainyu).
+He referred to God by the name Ahura Mazda who is a supreme, wise, and benevolent being, and creator of the material and spiritual world.
+Zoroaster also held to dualistic view of good and evil, which both constitute forces in opposition to each other.
+This conflict occurs within the cosmic battle between Ahura Mazda and Angra Mainy (Ahura’s evil opponent), and human beings are able to take sides in this war.
+Zoroaster emphasized the individual person’s volition and moral responsibility to choose between good (Ahura Mazda) and evil (Angra Mainyu).
 Human decisions would reflect this choice, and Zoroaster urged human beings to side with Ahura Mazda by living morally virtuous and upright lives.
-This could take the form through performing good acts such as helping the vulnerable and poor, avoiding lies and deceit, and saying and thinking good things.
+One can do so by performing good acts such as helping the vulnerable and poor, avoiding lies and deceit, and both saying and thinking good things.

-2. West, M. 2013.
+1. West, M. 2013.
 Hellenica: Volume III: Philosophy, Music, and Metre, Literary Byways, Varua. p.
 89-109.